Baiga: Livelihood

 The Baiga do not plow the land, because they say it would be a sin to scratch the breast of their Mother, and they could never ask their Mother to produce food from the same patch of earth time and time again: she would have become weakened.
-The Baiga tribes practice shifting cultivation, called 'bewar' or 'dahiya'.
+The Baiga tribes practice shifting cultivation, called "bewar" or "dahiya."

 Live-in relationships are common among the Baiga.
 If marriage does take place, the man compensates the woman's family for the loss of a working member.
 This reverse dowry either involves footing the bill of the marriage celebration or offering the woman's family mahua liquor.
-If divorced, the new husband must compensate the old one for the dowry amount.
-If the divorced couple have children, the wife has the first right, followed by the husband.
+If the bride is divorced, the new husband must compensate the old one for the dowry amount.
+If the divorced couple have children, the wife has the first right to take custody, followed by the husband.
 If neither wants to raise the child, the community will allot a guardian to the child until age 15.